Heather Langenkamp: Early years

-Life and career

-1983–1984: Early roles and A Nightmare on Elm Street
+1980s: A Nightmare on Elm Street franchise and Just the Ten of Us stardom

 At age eighteen, Langenkamp worked for the Tulsa Tribune where she saw an advertisement looking for extras for Francis Ford Coppola's The Outsiders in the summer of 1982.
 Auditions occurred at a nearby elementary school where the casting director took a Polaroid of her; Langenkamp got a call back to appear in a high school scene, in which she had to wear attire based on 1950s fashion.
 Coppola was shooting another film in Tulsa the same summer, Rumble Fish, after The Outsiders; Langenkamp's friend got a phone call to appear in a street scene, and her friend's mother felt more comfortable with Langenkamp going with her to the set at night.
 The casting director allowed her to join and gave dialogue to Langenkamp—in which she did several takes of her saying dialogue to Matt Dillon's character; The Outsiders and Rumble Fish did not include her scenes but helped her get into the Screen Actors Guild.
 These positive experiences made Langenkamp feel like she should attempt to pursue an acting career in Hollywood.
+She took sporadic breaks from college to pursue it.

 While studying at Stanford University, she would travel to Los Angeles on the weekends to pursue auditions, where she had her first official Hollywood audition for Drew Denbaum's independent drama film Nickel Mountain (1984).
 While auditioning, her rented car got hit by a runaway truck on Cahuenga Boulevard.
 Denbaum and the casting director helped Langenkamp during the ordeal.
 She bonded with them and got cast in the lead role of Callie Wells.
 She has expressed regret for doing the nude scene as she feared voicing her discomfort while filming—as she was an up-and-coming actress.
 Her next role was Beth, the daughter of Joanne Woodward and Richard Crenna's characters in the CBS television film Passions (1984).
 The direction towards her character received praise.
 Langenkamp reflects, "It was a complex part.
 Richard plays a philandering husband who has a son with his mistress, so my character was acting like a bridge between these two families."